cloud-gov/compliance-docs/IA-Policy.md

 ## 1. Purpose

-Access to 18F computing resources is granted in a manner that carefully balances restrictions designed to prevent unauthorized access against the need to provide unhindered access to informational assets.
+Balance restrictions designed to prevent unauthorized access against the need to provide unhindered access to informational assets.

 ## 2. Scope